Header

 SOS MEDITERRANEE is a European maritime humanitarian organisation that rescues people in distress in the Mediterranean, the world's deadliest migration route.
 Since the beginning of its search and rescue operations, the organisation has brought more than 38,500 people to safety.
 SOS MEDITERRANEE was founded in response to the tragic deaths in the Mediterranean and the European Union's inability to effectively tackle this problem.
 In addition to providing medical and psychosocial care on the ground, the survivors are also given a voice by having their stories documented by the organisation.

-On Thursday, 28 September, Right Livelihood will announce this year's winners of the "Alternative Nobel Prize" in Stockholm.
+On Thursday, 28 September 2023, Right Livelihood announced the winners of the "Alternative Nobel Prize" in Stockholm.
 Accordingly, we invited people to celebrate with us at the Kulturpark.

 The evening offered the opportunity to learn more about the laureates on the day of the announcement and to meet and exchange with colleagues from the university and civil society here in Zurich.